scottlittle/scottlittle.github.io/_posts/2019-6-17-3D RDF Graph Demo.md

 ![](https://raw.githubusercontent.com/scottlittle/scottlittle.github.io/master/images/brick-movie-480-2.gif)

 [You can explore this for yourself here.](http://scottlittle.org/brick-app-export)  This version is static in the sense that it is pre-rendered to decrease loading time.
 A dynamic version that you could query, using SPARQL for instance, or select nodes with the mouse is possible if the application required it.
+Also, this version only works on desktop browsers, but a dynamic version would work with either desktop or mobile browsers.